 PBUH (Peace be upon him)

-It has become customary to write PBUH (Peace be upon him) after the name of the exalted Prophet Muhammad.
+Finally, it has become customary to write PBUH (Peace be upon him) after the name of the exalted Prophet Muhammad.

 For a few centuries, the Mullahs and their blind followers have been translating Sall-Allahu 'alayhe wa-sallam as "Peace be upon him".
 Of course, peace is upon him and he is in peace.
 Does he need our prayers?
 It is the Mullah who needs peace; peace from propagating sectarianism, hatred, terror, the barbaric manmade Shari’ah and N2I, the Number Two Islam.

 Sall-Allahu 'alayhe wa-sallam means, "Allah honors him and supports his Mission."

 As a token of respect, I suggest writing: The exalted Prophet, the Prophet (S) or Muhammad (S).
 We may also write, “Our respects and salutations to him” where appropriate.